binnes/mkdocTest/docs/MkDocs.md

 Once the plugin has been added to the MkDocs config file it will be run when a **mkdocs build** command is issued, so each time the static HTML site is built then a new pdf will be created.
 When using **mkdocs serve** the pdf will not be built.

 The default location for the pdf is within the site folder.
 A new folder named **pdf** is create and the pdf file is named **document.pdf**.
-These defaults can be modified by providing additional plugin configuration properties.
+These defaults can be modified by providing the **output_path** configuration property.

 ### Explicity define all Markdown pages